-We are seeking mentors who are passionate about supporting undergraduate first generation students as they navigate through their USC experience.
-You know first-hand what it is like to be a first generation student at USC, so you can become a professional role model and provide helpful career guidance.
+We are seeking proactive mentors who are passionate about supporting first-generation undergraduate students as they navigate through their USC experience.
+You know first-hand what it is like to be a first-generation student at USC, so why not apply those experiences to become a professional role model and provide helpful career guidance?

-The mentor-mentee relationship that is fostered throughout the First Generation Mentor Program gives students the opportunity to learn from someone with whom they can relate and provides mentors the opportunity to share their experiences along with helpful advice to ensure student success.
+The mentor-mentee relationship that is fostered throughout the First-Generation Mentor Program gives students the opportunity to learn from someone with whom they can connect with and provides mentors the opportunity to share their insight and advice to ensure student success.
 Building a meaningful mentor-mentee relationship has proven to be greatly beneficial to our participating students and below are some of the ways our students have defined a strong mentorship: